 the sign outside Sledmere House's cafe promises us ICE CREAM – VENISON – RHUBARB.

 Anyway, in Brid (locals truncate place names by eliding all suffixes: 'Brid', 'Pock', 'Driff' etc) they're gearing up for the Tour de Yorkshire's arrival next week.
 In tribute, gaudily coloured bikes had been put high up on walls or up trees (pic).
 Or perhaps it's the only place you can stop them getting nicked.

 Brid was the location for the filming of the recent Dad's Army remake.
 The Old Town – really one street that the Sustrans route helpfully takes you down – still has a few shops left in the period setting for it, most notably the Black Lion (pic), the 'Royal Oak' of the film.

 Reviews of the film were unanimous in their high praise for the fine script, superb acting and rich humour of the original.

-Flamborough Head isn't the easternmost point in Yorkshire – that's Kilnsea, further south at the top of Spurn Head – but it's locally the furthest out into the North Sea.
+Flamborough Head isn't the easternmost point in Yorkshire – that's further south, on Spurn Head – but it's locally the furthest out into the North Sea.

 It certainly feels like a place on the edge, with its two lighthouses that are like chalk and cheese.
 This one (pic) is made of chalk...